Core Company

 What is the compensation for this program?

-When understudying, they will receive a payment of $168.50 (equivalent to the standard LORT C 1/6th AEA bump) for any time they go on for a public performance up to the weekly LORT C AEA salary of $1011.
+In addition to the free trainings and workshops, the Core Company members will receive a $1,000 stipend per assigned understudy track in recognition of their commitment and to cover personal costs, transportation, parking, etc. When understudying, they will receive a payment of $175.17 (equivalent to the standard LORT C 1/6th AEA bump) for any time they go on for a public performance up to the weekly LORT C AEA salary of $1051.

 Does the Core Company replace union actors’ jobs?